Home » Society » A Word Concerning the Political Christian

 It would be the height of neglect for Christians to check out of society in order to let the community rot, while we isolate ourselves to “preaching the gospel.”
 The Scriptures from first to last care about the condition of the community, care about the lives that all people live, even before they are “saved.”
 Shame on us, when we cease to do our best to save people from the consequences of folly, even before they accept the gospel.

-Indeed, not only are those who have long heard the moral standards of God’s word better prepared to confront the gospel, the work of discipleship, after the unsaved have embraced it, is easier, the height attainable greater, human happiness richer, when they have been preserved from the sordid depths to which a life can sink when one’s very culture is devoid of Torah, when one’s heart plunges unchallenged into its own dark pools.
+Those who have long heard the moral standards of God’s word are better prepared to confront the gospel when it comes.
+But there’s more.
+The work of discipleship after embracing the gospel is easier, the height often attainable greater, potential human happiness richer.
+Indeed, they have usually been preserved from the full depths to which a sordid life can sink when one’s very culture is devoid of Torah, when one’s heart plunges unchallenged into its own dark pools.

 Should the Christian be political, caring about and getting involved in the life of his or her community?
 Absolutely.
 The Christian should be involved in the complete work of the Kingdom of God (drawn from the whole of Scripture) and not merely dedicated to some narrowly conceived work of “preaching the gospel.”